simonmichael/hledger/.github/ISSUE_TEMPLATE/support.md

 ---
 name:  A support request
 about: Need help with using hledger ?
-Ask on \#hledger IRC or hledger mail list.
+Ask on hledger's IRC chat room or mail list.
 labels:
 ---